-Made with convenient canned beans, this quick and healthy Indian recipe is an authentic chickpea curry that you can make in minutes.
-If you want an additional vegetable, stir in some roasted cauliflower florets.
+This healthy Indian recipe is a flavorful chickpea curry that you can make in just 20 minutes.
+If you want to add a vegetable, stir in some roasted cauliflower.
 Serve with brown basmati rice or warm naan.

-Classic sesame noodles become a healthy meal with lean chicken and tons of veggies in this quick recipe for Asian noodles.
+Sesame noodles become a satisfying meal with lean chicken and tons of veggies in this quick, healthy noodle recipe.
 Be sure to rinse the spaghetti until it's cold, then give it a good shake in the colander until it's well drained.
 Are you a spiralizing pro?
 Swap 5 cups of raw zucchini, carrot or other veggie "noodles" for the cooked pasta.

 This cauliflower curry recipe also features red lentils, which turn yellow when cooked.
 Curry powder, onions, cumin and other seasonings give this vegetarian dinner tons of flavor.
 Serve over rice to complete the meal.

 Chock-full of nutrients, snow peas shine in this 20-minute, harissa-sauced, one-pot meal that feeds the whole family.
 Harissa is a North African hot chile paste--use just a teaspoon if you prefer a mild flavor.